Choosing Sandals Halcyon Beach in St Lucia For A Week

 There were water sports or off-site tours if you wanted a little adventure in your day.

 We did a small taste test of the underwater life in St Lucia with a snorkelling trip with Club Sandals.
 It was a small group.
 We headed up the island, anchored and dove in.
-We were provided with a preview of what was to come when we went scuba diving.
+This provided us with a preview of what was to come when we went scuba diving.
 We could not wait!

 We made sure to take advantage of the great scuba diving we found in St Lucia.
 It was so much better than we expected.
 We were so happy that we did not miss this!